Photo courtesy of ARH Inspirations via Chat GPT

 Just a Thought

 Even amid devastation, it is the greatest story ever told, mostly because this is not the end of the story.
 This very moment is the reason I can search for light.
 It is the moment that defines love for all of mankind.
 I do not feel worthy to tell about the most emotional journey in history, especially about the death that brought life to the world.
 The only thing I can do is to consider it an honor and try to capture the weight of it the only way I know how . . . in my faithful heart of a poet.
-I continue with the challenge of the long couplet combined with biblical story.
-This rhyme scheme of two lines back to back that rhyme but contain one thought, with enjambment only occurring within the couplet itself, can be daunting in long form.
-While this may be easy for some, for me it is an exercise of my heart and my mind, especially when the words carry so much responsibility of truth.
+I continue with the challenge of the long couplet combined with the prose of biblical story.
+While this may be easy for some, for me it was an exercise of my heart and my mind, especially when the words carry so much responsibility of truth.
 I pray I write them in a way that reflects the power of the greatest sacrifice.

 My Favorite Heartbeats